peelingwave/cis221_codepath/README.md

 #### Wannacry

 **Summary:** How did you find it?
 Which honeypot captured it?
 What does each malware do?

 I found it in the payloads section in the MHN-Admin GUI.
 I copied the MD5 hash and searched on Virustotal.com.
 There the community had writeups explaining the severity of the attack as well as a description.
+Wannacry is a type of ransomeware that attacks and exploits Windows and encrypts data on the computer in return for bitcoin.

 MD5 Hash: *Run `md5sum` on the file and record the hash here.*